Toggle: English / Spanish

 Exams and Tests

-People with this condition must avoid all milk, milk-containing products (including dry milk), and other foods that contain galactose for life.
-It is essential to read product labels and be an informed consumer.
+People with this condition must avoid all milk, products that contain milk (including dry milk), and other foods that contain galactose, for life.
+Read product labels to make sure you or your child with the condition are not eating foods that contain galactose.

 Calcium supplements are recommended.